jonahs99/daisy2019/README.md

-# Winning solution for the 2019 Daisy Intelligence Hackathon
+# Daisy Intelligence Hackathon 2019

 ## About the code

 The original solution submitted for the hackathon is contained in the `orig` folder.
+Some of the critical pieces were written in the last few hours of the competition so it is rather messy and probably hard to understand.
+It only needs `numpy` and `matplotlib` (because there is some debugging sprinkled randomly throughout) to run.

 A cleaner version using PyTorch written after the hackathon is in the `torch` folder.
+The output is essentially equivalent but uses the autograd mechanics of PyTorch instead of the manually computed gradients used in the original solution.
 This is the solution I describe below.

 ## Problem